-under the supervision An evaluation was performed and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, regarding the effectiveness of our disclosure controls and procedures (as defined in 15d-15(e) of the Securities Exchange Act of 1934 (the Exchange Act") as of the end of the period covered by this quarterly report.
-Based on that evaluation, in our Quarterly Report on Form 10-Q filed on June 1, 2006, our management, including our Chief Executive Officer and our Chief Financial Officer, concluded that our disclosure controls and procedures are effective in timely alerting them to material information relating to our Company (including its consolidated subsidiaries) required to be included in our periodic filings with the Securities and Exchange Commission.
-Subsequently, management identified a material weakness in internal control over financial reporting that led to a restatement of the consolidated financial statements, as discussed below.
+An evaluation was performed under the supervision and with the participation of our management, including our Chief Executive Officer and Chief Financial Officer, regarding the effectiveness of our disclosure controls and procedures (as defined in 15d-15(e) of the Securities Exchange Act of 1934 (the "Exchange Act") as of the end of the period covered by this quarterly report.
+Based on that evaluation, in our Quarterly Report on Form 10-Q filed on June 1, 2006, our management, including our Chief Executive Officer and procedures are effective in timely alerting them to material information relating to our Company (including its consolidated subsidiaries) required to be included in our periodic filings with the Securities and Exchange Commission.
+Subsequently, management identified a material weakness in internal control over financial statements, as discussed below.